Skip to main content

 IV

-50 mg/kg given within 1 hour prior to incision.213 If procedure is prolonged (>4 hours) or if major blood loss occurs, additional 50-mg/kg doses may be given.213 No evidence of benefit beyond 48 hours71 and no evidence to support continuing prophylaxis until all drains and indwelling catheters are removed.71 213
+50 mg/kg given within 1 hour prior to incision.213 If procedure is prolonged (>4 hours) or if major blood loss occurs, additional 50-mg/kg doses may be given.213 No evidence of benefit if continued beyond 48 hours71 and no evidence to support continuing prophylaxis until all drains and indwelling catheters are removed.71 213

 Adults